Research Expertise and Interest

-Chris Jay Hoofnagle helps students from different disciplinary perspectives understand the effects of law on technology.
+Chris Jay Hoofnagle is a Professor of Law in Residence at Berkeley Law, and Faculty Director of the Berkeley Center for Law & Technology.
+He helps students from different disciplinary perspectives understand the effects of law on technology.
 He teaches cybersecurity, privacy, consumer protection, forensics, and seminars on new technologies.
 He holds a dual appointment with the School of Information.

 Hoofnagle is author of Federal Trade Commission Privacy Law and Policy (Cambridge University Press 2016).
-His new book with Simson Garfinkel on the strategic implications and policy issues raised by quantum technologies is also forthcoming from CUP.
+His new book with Simson Garfinkel, Law and Policy for the Quantum Age, examines the strategic implications and policy issues raised by quantum technologies (CUP 2022).
 Hoofnagle is an elected member of the American Law Institute and maintains a private law practice focusing on venture capital and emerging technology.
+With his brother Professor Mark Hoofnagle (Washington University), he modeled the concept of "denialism," rhetorical techniques that are common in disinformation campaigns.

 Hoofnagle has written extensively in the fields of information privacy, the law of unfair and deceptive practices, consumer law, and identity theft.
 His recent work includes: